No return: Harry and Meghan make final split with British royal family

 “While all are saddened by their decision, the Duke and Duchess remain much loved members of the family.”

+The split amounts to an abdication from the royal family whose senior members such as the queen have long prioritised duty and service above personal wishes.

-The pair, who said they would remained committed to their service to Britain, will break their silence on the royal split in an interview with Oprah Winfrey next month.
+The pair, who said they would remained committed to their service to Britain, will break their silence on the royal split -- cast by British newspapers as “Megxit” -- in an interview with Oprah Winfrey next month.

-The decision to make such a split amounts to an abdication from the royal family whose senior members such as the queen have long prioritised duty and service above personal wishes.
+When they announced their intention to carve out a “progressive new role” away from stifling media intrusion in 2020, they said they wanted to become financially independent but also honour their duties to the queen and their official patronages of charities and organisations close to their hearts.

 “The Queen has written confirming that in stepping away from the work of the royal family it is not possible to continue with the responsibilities and duties that come with a life of public service,” the Palace said.